kdominiaq/Game-with-fake-3D/README.md

 **Click in the image**
 [![Little red riding hood](https://i.ibb.co/mh6s3YV/mapa.png)](https://www.youtube.com/watch?v=Zq48caiot7g&ab_channel=KacperDominiak "Little red riding hood - Click to Watch!")

-### Imporatnant
+### Important
 This is my first own project, that was created for learing basics of C++.
-So please forgive me for the general mess in the code and polish name's of varaibles.
+So please forgive me for the general mess in the code and polish names of varaibles.